-The Arsenal boss sympathizes with the Scot, who was relieved of his duties on Tuesday, and believes quick-fire dismissals are a danger to the game.
+The Arsenal boss sympathises with the Scot, who was relieved of his duties on Tuesday, and believes quick-fire dismissals are a danger to the game

-"I'm sad that he wasn't given time," he told reporters on Friday.
+"I'm sad that he wasn't give him time," he told reporters on Friday.
 "I wish him well and it is part of the modern game.
 It is a big threat for our game."

 Wenger also confirmed that Jack Wilshere is "progressing well" as he recovers from injury, but revealed that Abou Diaby – who made his playing return in an Under-21 game earlier this week after recovering from ligament damage – has suffered a further setback and will be unavailable for Monday's clash with Newcastle.

 "He had a little groin problem after the (under-21) game so will not be available on Monday," he added.

 Meanwhile, Thomas Vermaelen could return to the squad, though Kieran Gibbs remains sidelined.